9 Ways to Create a School Morning Routine for Kids (Printables)

 Here is a great printable bundle!

-There are multiple ways you can use positive affirmation cards for children, but particularly in the morning, you can hang their cards in the bathroom mirror.
-It is easily achievable with a piece of tape or a small Command Hook.
-The idea is that as they brush their teeth, they can read and reflect on the daily affirmation.
+You can use positive affirmation cards for children in multiple ways, but particularly in the morning, you can hang their cards in the bathroom mirror.
+It is easily achievable with tape or a small Command Hook.
+As they brush their teeth, they can read and reflect on the daily affirmation.

-If you drive your kids to school, ask them about their daily affirmation and engage in a meaningful conversation that emphasizes that positive phrase.
+If you drive your kids to school, ask them about their daily affirmation and engage in a meaningful conversation emphasizing that positive phrase.
 If your kids take the bus, then ask them over breakfast instead.

 ★ Related articles: